chornos13/sequelice-query/README.md

 */
 ```

-so basically initValues is just initialization your condition if there's none filter condition request by user
+so basically initValues is just initialization your condition if there's no filter condition request by user